obriencj/python-sibilant/README.md

 .pyc files.
 These would of course still have a hard dependency on sibilant, in the most minimal case if only for the `Symbol` and `Pair` datatypes and associated functions.

-### Future Feature: Refactor Parse and Compile Model

-It's currently convoluted.
-Some of this can be cut away in the future, but the result of all the half-hearted poking over all these years is a bunch of transformations on the input.

-* A string or stream representing S-Expressions is parsed into a series of events (parse.py)
-* The event stream is collected and an ast is formed (ast.py)
-* The full ast is simplified into a series of cons cells
-* Those cons cells are fed into a combined code/name-space which tracks variable scoping and constant values, and collects a series of pseudo opcodes (compile.py)
-* When the code space is completed, the pseudo ops compile into real cpython operations, and a python code is emitted, ready for eval.

-I'd like to skip a transform in there somewhere.
-The ast is nice because it has line and offset information.
-However special forms and runtime defmacro will want to operate on the cons cells.
-I might be able to associate the line/offset information with the cons cell object IDs, and drop the ast entirely.
-I haven't decided yet.

-I really like the pseudop (pseudo opecode) step.
-It makes it easy to keep track of only what's important in each distinct operation.
-It also allows me to defer proper bytecode emission (and hence worrying about which minor version of CPython I'm running on).
-Not getting rid of that for now.

 ### Future Feature: Rewrite Sibilant in Sibilant